SciML/DiffEqFlux.jl/README.md

   differential equation solver or handled by the adjoint sensitivity algorithm (for more details on sensitivity arguments, see
   [the diffeq documentation](http://docs.juliadiffeq.org/latest/analysis/sensitivity.html#Adjoint-Sensitivity-Analysis-1)).
+  It is possible to specify separate callbacks for the forward and adjoint solutions.
+Passing a value for the keyword `callback` will attach a callback to the forward solve, whereas passing a value for the keyword `callback_adj` will attach a callback to the adjoint solve.
+This might be useful for e.g. observing function values and gradients during training.

 ### Neural DE Layer Functions

 - `neural_ode(model,x,tspan,args...;kwargs...)` defines a neural ODE layer where `model` is a Flux.jl model, `x` is the initial condition, `tspan` is the time span to integrate, and the rest of the arguments are passed to the ODE solver.
 The parameters should be implicit in the `model`.
+Same `args` and `kwargs` are passed to the forward and adjoint solvers, as specified in `diffeq_adjoint`, with the exception of `callback_adj`, which is a separate callback passed only to the adjoint sensitivity algorithm.
+- `neural_ode_rd(model,x,tspan,args...;kwargs...)` defines a neural ODE layer, just like neural_ode, but uses Flux.jl's reverse-mode automatic differentiation to compute the gradients.
 - `neural_dmsde(model,x,mp,tspan,args...;kwargs)` defines a neural multiplicative
   SDE layer where `model` is a Flux.jl model, `x` is the initial condition, `tspan` is the time span to integrate, and the rest of the arguments are passed to the SDE solver.
 The noise is assumed to be diagonal multiplicative, i.e. the Wiener term is `mp.*u.*dW` for some array of noise constants `mp`.